bailijiang/Note/English/Oral/PrivateScript.md

      (4).
 Put the foaming of the whites into the yolk container, and mix them well in the same way;
      (5).
 Pour the batter into the cake mold;
      (6).
 Bring the cake mold into the oven and set 165 degrees Celsius, 40 minutes and then start it;
      (7).
 No sooner you take the cake mold out of the oven than you must put them up and down;
      (8).
 After 10 minutes you can turn the mold up and take the cake out of it;

-* Q:  ,dangerous(fell),
+* Q: Have you ever experienced any dangerous moments?
-* A:
+* A: I have experienced one horrible scene even now I think of it with horror.
+     As I was 10 years old, one day I explored outside with my little friends.
+     We tramped through the wood for over two hours until we arrived at a deep ditch.
+We could see on the other side of the ditch, there was a large prosperous orchard.
+But the ditch was many yards long and was five meters wide and at least six meters deep.
+So if we wanted to arrive that orchard, we must across the ditch.
+We need to climb down the ditch first and then climb up on the other side.
+On the beginning, I started climbing it went very well, but when I almost climbed up the other side, I suddenly slipped with my back down the bottom of the ditch.
+I remembered when I fall to the bottom of the ditch I immediately lost consciousness.
+After ten minutes, I had just woke up slowly.
+I was startled to find a heap of stones on my left, a stack of iron bars on my right, and I had happened to fall on a piece of straw mattress.
+I felt so lucky at that time.
+Afterwards, there was a boy jumped down the ditch at the same spot, but he broke his arm.

-* Q: movie,song,TV series,travel,fun,odd thing
+* Q: movie,song,TV series,travel,fun,odd thing,man
 * A:

 <a id="stages"></a>